How to Start an LLC in Connecticut

 Step 4: Get a certified copy of the LLC's registration certificate

-After your LLC's Certificate of Organization is approved, you need to get a certified copy of the approved registration for your records.
-And you may need them to open a business bank account or take out a business loan.
+After the SOS approves your LLC's Certificate of Organization, you want to get a certified copy of the registration.
 The cost for certified copies is $55 per document.

 Step 5: Create an LLC operating agreement